World Cosplay Summit: 2008–2012

 In 2008, with growing recognition of Japan's otaku culture, the Ministry of Economy, Trade and Industry (METI) became the third national ministry to join in official support of the event.
 About 300 cosplayers participated in the Parade.
 Thirteen countries with a total of 28 representative cosplayers performed in the Championship in front of 12,000 visitors.
-TV Aichi produced and broadcast the WCS special "Everyone's Heroes Get Together!".It's a last time Japan had more national team representative than one team.
+TV Aichi produced and broadcast the WCS special "Everyone's Heroes Get Together!".
+It's a last time Japan had more national team representative than one team.

 In April 2009, the WCS Executive Committee was created to administrate the development and expansion of the event.
 The parade had grown to 500 cosplayers, and 30 participants from 15 countries competed in the Cosplay Championship before 12,000 spectators, with Australia and Finland being the two newest participating nations.
 The first international symposium was held at Nagoya University entitled "Outward Minded: Worldwide Impact of Cosplay and Interpretations in Japan".

-In 2010, the symposium was moved to the Mode Gakuen Spiral Towers.
+In 2010, the symposium was moved to the Mode Gakuen Spiral Towers.The number of visitors in event reached 89,800.

 In 2011, the Netherlands and Malaysia joined, bringing the total participating countries to 17.

 In 2012, the United Kingdom, Indonesia and Russia entered competitively at WCS, with Hong Kong and Taiwan participating under observer status, bringing the total number of represented countries to 22.
 WCS expanded to 12 days for its 10th anniversary, with official visits paid to Gifu, Mie, Tottori and Aichi Prefectural offices, and a second parade was held in Ichinomiya during the Tanabata Festival.
 The sequence of activities were altered, with the Championship held on the Saturday and the Parade on Sunday.

 2013–2017

 In 2013, Vietnam and the Philippines joined as observer nations, bringing the overall total to 24.
 The event was held with the help of local and international volunteers since 2009; however, this year saw the beginning of the Omotenashi (Hospitality) student volunteer group.
 This was the first year of the WCS as an independent company after 10 years where it was organized through the Events Department of TV Aichi.
 This was the first year of the World Cosplay Summit has become available broadcast live via Niconico.

 In 2014, This was the first year that the Championship was held at the Aichi Arts Center beside Oasis 21.
 Portugal was selected to join.
-Also, Kuwait joined the WCS as the first nation from the Middle East, which brought the total number of participating nations/regions to 26.
+Also, Kuwait joined the WCS as the first nation from the Middle East, which brought the total number of participating nations/regions to 26.The number of visitors to the main venue, Oasis 21, exceeded 200,000.